Tutorial 1: Generating a virtual environment for the GenMR digital template

 'plt_zmin_m': -500, 'plt_zmax_m': 4500,

-'calc_d2coastline': True, # must be True if 'urbLandPar['crops'] = True' & to define industrialZones
+'calc_d2coastline': False, # must be True if 'urbLandPar['crops'] = True' & to define industrialZones

-'calc_d2river': True # must be True to define industrialZones
+'calc_d2river': False # must be True to define industrialZones

 }